Prajeevan/Booth-Agent/language/conversations/example/hello_world_01.md

 Thanks.
 * thanks

-< Apologies, but this app needs to go back to school!
+< Apologies, but this app needs to go back to schoolaaaaaaaa!
 * apology/untrained